 When it comes to redundancy, employers who have a workforce of over twenty will have to follow procedures laid down for collective redundancies, otherwise employees may be eligible for ‘protective payments’.
 A company is required to meet minimum consultation periods with employee representatives before dismissals take effect.
 If these methods are not adhered to, staff may be eligible to bring claims in the employment tribunal.
 In a fast-moving insolvency this can be difficult to handle as the usual minimum consultation requirements may be impossible to achieve.

 What are the wider industry trends at play that contributed to Arcadia’s collapse?

-The increasing presence and prevalence of technology, going hand in hand with customer centricity and demand, has meant that many big retailers have had to rethink their business models to compete with online suppliers.
+The increasing presence and prevalence of technology, going hand in hand with customer demand, has meant that many big retailers have had to rethink their business models to compete with online suppliers.
 This was the case for Arcadia, where the likes of Topshop, in its heyday a stalwart brand for its target market, has been overtaken by retailers such as ASOS and Boohoo, which offer similar product ranges, but purely online.
 The advantage is that online retailers are able to track consumer behaviour more closely, so having more agility, being able to adapt to changing trends more quickly.

 For retailers that are in the process of adopting new technology to stay competitive in this ever-changing landscape, there are accompanying considerations that employers should bear in mind to ensure employees are able to adapt to a changing work environment.
 This may include providing training to use new software and doing so each time this is updated.
 Employers should also consider offering additional health and safety training, as the introduction of new technology may introduce fresh risks to the workplace.
-Above all, employers should ensure that any material changes made to the nature of employee job descriptions are accompanied by requisite changes in contract of employment.
+Above all, employers should ensure that any material changes agreed to the nature of employee job descriptions are accompanied by requisite agreed changes in the contract of employment.

 Partner – Employment & Immigration